rozek/glif-api-support/README.md

 ## Examples ##

-`glif-interfaces` contains numerous building blocks for AI agents, here are some examples (please note, that these examples may seem primitive - otherwise they would become too long - but do not underestimate what you may do with these blocks in a real application with real-world inputs)
+`glif-interfaces` contains numerous building blocks for AI agents, here are some examples (please note, that these examples may seem primitive - otherwise they would become too long - but do not underestimate what you may be able to do with these blocks in a real application with real-world inputs)

 ### Language Detection and Translation ###